jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Ten time series come from two sources, forestry and agriculture, and will appear as multiple UIDs.

 ### lulucf-table-612.py
 Produce NIR LULUCF Table 6.1-2 ("Grand Total") based on inventory result files directly.
-In the command line example the result files are in *crf* directory:
+Time series are retrieved based on their UID.
+In the command line example the inventory result files are in *crf* directory:

 	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LULUTable_6.1-2.xlsx -d crf/ \
 	                  -b /data/projects/khk/ghg/2019/NIR/Table_6.1-2.csv